From minimal-length quantum theory to modified gravity: Generalized uncertainty principle and black hole entropy

-Alternative formulations based on deformed commutators have also been proposed, such as $[x, p] = i\,e^{\beta p^2}$ \cite{Nouicer:2007jg} or $[x, p] = i(1 - \beta p^2)^{-1}$ \cite{Pedram:2011gw}, which represent non-polynomial generalizations of the canonical commutation relation and lead to qualitatively different physical implications.
-The use of even powers, such as $p^2$ or $(\Delta p)^2$, is motivated primarily by symmetry considerations.
-In particular, these functions are invariant under parity transformations $p\rightarrow -p$, preserving the isotropy of space and ensuring that the deformation respects fundamental discrete symmetries.
-However, more exotic models have been put forward in which the deformation also includes odd powers of the momentum, such as a linear dependence \cite{Ali:2011fa}.
-These terms, which explicitly break parity symmetry, may emerge in theories with intrinsic chirality, anisotropic backgrounds or non-commutative geometries.
+Alternative formulations based on non-polynomial deformations have also been proposed, such as $[x,p]=i\,e^{\beta p^2}$ \cite{Nouicer:2007jg} or $[x,p]=i(1-\beta p^2)^{-1}$ \cite{Pedram:2011gw}, which lead to qualitatively different physical implications.
+The use of even powers of the momentum is mainly motivated by symmetry considerations, since such functions remain invariant under parity transformations $p\to -p$, preserving spatial isotropy.
+Nevertheless, models including odd powers, such as linear momentum terms \cite{Ali:2011fa}, have also been explored; these explicitly break parity symmetry and may arise in frameworks with intrinsic chirality, anisotropic backgrounds, or non-commutative geometries.

 To keep the analysis as general as possible, we adopt a framework in which the deformation is represented by an unspecified analytic function $\Xi(\Delta p)$, which admits a power series expansion, namely